ArpanBhar/MIST_task/processes_and_jobs/README.md

 ## backgrounding processes

-### IN this module we learnt about the bg command which sends a process to the background and keeps it running there (not suspended)
+### In this module we learnt about the bg command which sends a process to the background and keeps it running there (not suspended)

 ```
 hacker@processes~backgrounding-processes:~$ /challenge/run